drewcsillag/sqlite_api/README.md

 # How does it work?

-In short, by making heavy use of `.once`, generating more sql with a `SELECT`, and then calling `.read` with the file specified in `.once`.
+In short, by making heavy use of `writefile`, generating more sql with a `SELECT`, and then calling `.read` with the file specified in `writefile`.
 The simplest case is in `api.sql` itself.
-It calls `.once docall.out` and using a `SELECT` generates a call to `.read` with a generated filename based on func.
-More specifically, it just prepends it with `call_` and suffixes it with `.sql`.
+Some of the `writefile` calls generate other calls to `writefile` and `.read` with a generated filename based on func.
+But the main dispatch on the function name just prepends it with `call_` and suffixes it with `.sql`.

-The downstream commands, except `noop` then basically repeat the pattern, doing `.once docall2.out`, and using a `SELECT` to generate more sql that it later `.read`s.
+The downstream commands, except `noop` then basically repeat the pattern, doing `writefile` in a `SELECT` to generate more sql that it later `.read`s.
 In the case of `json_explode_obj`, it actually goes one level deeper to do all it does.